-In this section, we present the essentials of time-delay cosmography and the associated line of sight analysis.
-For a more complete overview of time-delay cosmography and its current status, we refer the reader to \citet{tdc_overview_16}, \citet{tdc_overview_23}, and references therein, while for a more complete discussion of the line of sight analysis we refer the reader to \citet{0924_los} and \cite{rusu_0435}.
+In this section, we present the essentials of time-delay cosmography and the associated line-of-sight analysis.
+For a more complete overview of time-delay cosmography and its current status, we refer the reader to \citet{tdc_overview_16}, \citet{tdc_overview_23}, and references therein, while for a more complete discussion of the line-of-sight analysis we refer the reader to \citet{0924_los} and \cite{rusu_0435}.